Best Neutral Paint Colors

 Why does it work so well?
 Well, not only is it beautiful in the common spaces of your home, but it’s also the perfect match for home theaters and bedrooms.
 It works seamlessly with pops of both lighter and darker colors.
 If you long for the simplicity of a neutral-based home but aren’t ready to go the beige brown or cool grey route, this is a great choice.

 Get your peel & stick (real) paint sample of Revere Pewter – HERE!

 Benjamin Moore – Balboa Mist

 Because it’s touch lighter than Revere Pewter, Balboa Mist adds a brightness to a space that simply cannot be beat.
 Especially in rooms flooded with natural light, it’s the perfect way to add a sense of wakefulness to an area.
-Use this light neutral paint color in rooms where activity is high (like a poolside lounge area or a basement bar) – the light hue will feel happy, and extra chic.
+Use this light neutral paint color in rooms where activity is (like a poolside lounge area or a basement bar) – the light hue will feel happy, and extra chic.